em PRESS Publishing

 em PRESS seeks to reveal a sense of a place, connecting people to their country.
 We believe small and local is beautiful, to paraphrase E.F.
 Schumacher: em is one of the smallest printer’s measures.

 Gib Wettenhall, the principal of em PRESS Publishing, is an award-winning author, journalist and editor.
-He has, in particular, written a series of books on cultural landscapes and a number of collaborative Indigenous history publications – two editions of The People of Budj Bim with the Gunditjmara of south-west Victoria; The People of Gariwerd: the Grampians’ Aboriginal history, which has gone through three print runs; and William Barak: Bridge builder of the Kulin with a Foreword and proofing by Wurundjeri Elder, Joy Murphy.
+He has, in particular, written a series of books on cultural landscapes and a number of collaborative Indigenous history publications – two editions of The People of Budj Bim with the Gunditjmara of south-west Victoria; The People of Gariwerd: the Grampians’ Aboriginal history, which has gone through three print runs; and William Barak: Bridge builder of the Kulin with a Foreword and proofing by Wurundjeri Woiwurrung Elder, Joy Murphy.
 With photographer Alison Pouliot and designer Max Marks, Gib published in 2006 a high quality landscape photography book on the Grampians ranges, Gariwerd: Reflecting on the Grampians.
-It has a Foreword by John Landy, legendary mile record holder and former Governor of Victoria.
+It has a Foreword by John Landy, legendary mile record holder, Olympian and former Governor of Victoria.

 Gib researched and wrote the interpretive signage at the Brambuk National Park and Cultural Centre in Halls Gap.
 His words feature on the display signage for the Grampians Peaks Trail.
-He has also written the content for the interpretive signage for the World Heritage listed Budj Bim Cultural Landscape, installed in 2022/23.
+He also wrote the content for the interpretive signage for the World Heritage listed Budj Bim Cultural Landscape, installed in 2022/23.

 He has edited and ghost-written, then produced two Indigenous memoirs on a commission basis for Aboriginal Affairs Victoria.
 Gunditjmara descendant Dawn Lees undertook extensive research to uncover her family history in Daughter of Two Worlds.
 Gib worked with her to add missing pieces and bring the narrative together.
 For A Fortunate Accident, Gib undertook a series of interviews with four-times Indigenous Paralympian, Kevin Coombs, to produce a memoir faithful to his voice and story.

 A member of the Ballarat Region Treegrowers executive since its foundation in 1994, Gib in 2009 edited and published a book Recreating the Country on ways to add habitat to make ‘wildlife friendly properties’ for native fauna and flora in bare, rural landscapes.
 In 2010, Ballarat Region Treegrowers established a 15 hectare biorich demonstration forest at Lal Lal based on the land restoration principles set out in Recreating the Country – visit www.biorichplantations.com He was for 14 years the Editor of the national quarterly, Australian Forest Grower magazine.
-He has over many years edited and produced books by farm forest researcher, Digby Race.
-Most recently in 2016, a book, Adding Value to the Farmers' Trees, on how a joint Indonesian and Australian team of researchers worked with smallholders in Java, Kalimantan and Sulawesi on means of improving commercial management of their trees.
-Now a professor at the University of the South Pacific, Digby in 2023 commissioned Gib to help edit a follow-up book on community-based forestry research across South-East Asia to be titled Raising Trees and Livelihoods.
-To be published as an e-book in 2024 by the Australian Centre for International Agricultural Research.

 In 2013, em PRESS published a nature journal titled Daylesford Nature Diary by ornithologist Tanya Loos that reintroduces the Indigenous concept of six seasons for Victoria's foothill forests.
-That year, Gib and his wife Gayl visited north-east Arnhem Land, a bastion of Indigenous culture, where the Yolngu people's language and connection to country remains strong and dynamic.
+That year, Gib and his wife Gayl visited north-east Arnhem Land, a bastion of Indigenous culture, where the Yolngu people's language and connection to Country remains strong and dynamic.
 As a result of that trip, an Indigenous land management group, the Yirralka Rangers, commissioned Gib to write and produce two booklets for visitors explaining how they go about protecting their land over an area the size of Wales.
 The second in the series examined the link between the rangers' environmental knowledge and being on Country, and was published in April 2016.

 As the publications manager and former president of the Great Dividing Trail Association (GDTA), Gib has produced their four map brochures and interpretive signage – visit www.gdt.org.au In 2012, he wrote and produced an award winning walking guide for the GDTA about the 214km long Goldfields Track, which goes from Mt Buninyong to Bendigo.
 A 2nd revised edition that included mountain bike riders was published in December 2017, see Goldfields Track Walk or Ride Guide.
 In 2021, Gib edited and produced for the GDTA a comprehensive guide to short circuit walks and bike rides within a 25km radius of Daylesford, Central Victorian Highlands Walk and Ride Circuits.
 This built on the Federation Walks 2015 booklet, edited and produced by em PRESS.
+He is editing and project managing a guidebook on the second leg of the Great Dividing Trail Network (GDTN), the 87km long Lerderderg Track between Daylesford and Bacchus Marsh – to be published in 2025.

 Production and distribution